-Amphibian flies work well such as Frogs flies.
 The goal should be to choose flies that will occur naturally along the surface and top section of the water.
-Along those lines flies such as leeches, Mouse flies, and Naiads should be chosen.
-There are other flies like the Pike Popper what also work well.
+Amphibian flies work well, such as (obviously) frogs flies.
+Along those lines flies such as leeches, mouse flies, and Naiads should be chosen.
+There are other flies like the Pike Popper that also work well.
 Minnow flies in red and yellow are top choices as are the wigglelegs frog.

-Because Northern Pike are, lurkers fly action should be as natural as possible.
+Since Northern Pike are lurkers, your fly action should be as natural as possible.
 Short strokes that move a dry mouse fly across the surface or a slow rhythmic jig with a frog will attract Northern Pike.
 They are varied feeders so if one type of fly or lure is not working switch it up to something different.
-These are smart fish with keen eyesight.
-Approach the water in clothes that help you blend into the surroundings.
-Expect the heavier weight poles to bend considerably under the strain of fighting a Northern Pike.
+These are smart fish with keen eyesight so approach the water in clothes that help you blend into the surroundings.

 Watch Midnight Sun Trophy Pike Adventures catch some huge Northern Pike